opentable/octopress/source/_posts/2014-10-06-puppetconf-2014-part-3.markdown

 #### Experiences from Running Masterless Puppet - Erik Dalén, Spotify - [Slides](http://www.slideshare.net/PuppetLabs/puppetconf-2014-1)

 Erik (this years MVP) always has a lot of interesting insights about Puppet from scaling out the infrastructure at Spotify and this talk is no exception.
-This talk explains there decision to go masterless and the challenges in doing so.
+This talk explains their decision to go masterless and the challenges in doing so.
 It seems that they have put in a lot of work in writing services to manage things like hiera data and managing secrets.
 It is great to see how this approach scales, one can only hope that future work by PuppetLabs with the Apps project improves this as option for most people.